ShrinidhiM9/part12-containers-applications/README.md

-# Express application
+# React application

+This application is created with [Vite](https://vitest.dev/).

 Install dependencies with `npm install`

-Run with `npm start`

-Or in development mode with `npm run dev`
+You can run the application in development mode with `npm run dev`

-# Visit counter

-When running the server, visit http://localhost:3000 to see visit counter, or give environment variable `PORT` to change the port.

-# MongoDB

-The application has /todos crud which requires a MongoDB.
-Pass connection url with env `MONGO_URL`

-# Redis

-Pass connection url with env `REDIS_URL`
+You can build static files for production release with `npm run build`

+## Environment variables

+Use env VITE_BACKEND_URL to set where the backend for this application is